darktable-org/dtdocs/content/lua/basic-principles.md

 At startup, darktable will automatically run the Lua scripts `$DARKTABLE/share/darktable/luarc` and `$HOME/.config/darktable/luarc` (where `$DARKTABLE` represents the darktable installation directory and `$HOME` represents your home directory).

-The specific paths of luarc depends on your OS and chosen method of installation.
+The specific path of luarc depends on your OS and chosen method of installation.
 See [config-dirs](../content/preferences-settings/config-folder.md) for detailed information.

 This is the only time darktable will run Lua scripts by itself and can be used to load other scripts (like the script manager).
 These scripts can register callbacks to perform actions on various darktable events.
 This callback mechanism is the primary method of triggering lua actions.